Pylos

 Benches and flowers next to the harbor

 Today Pylos has about 2700 inhabitants.
 The small square is next to the harbor and all cafes, grill houses and tavernas are concentrated there.
 Boat trips around Sfaktiria and Navarino bay are organized daily.
 There are no beaches inside Pylos, except for a tiny spot of sand next to the harbor but in the area you can find many long sandy beaches like Gialova which is just 7 km away.
-Some of the interesting places to see near Pylos are Voidokillia beach and Gialova lagoon to the north, and Methoni castle to the south.
+Some of the interesting places to see near Pylos are Voidokillia beach and Gialova lagoon to the north, as well as Methoni castle to the south.

-Pylos photo gallery
+Pylos photo galleryx